Lembeh Strait Scuba Diving Trip Report

 Hard-Core Diving at Lembeh Cottages

-After hearing about Lembeh Cottages in Bitung, I was most intrigued.
+After hearing about Lembeh Cottages (now called Eco Divers Resort) in Bitung, I was most intrigued.
 Unlike a conventional resort, they were said to be similar to a skiing holiday with all the comforts of a catered, rented chalet and the excitement of fun-filled day trips.
-Apparently they are built around the concept of catering to hard-core divers, who just can't get their fill of diving in the macro heaven of Lembeh Strait.
+Apparently they are built around the concept of catering to hard-core divers who just can't get their fill of scuba diving in the macro heaven of Lembeh Strait.

 A Lembeh Strait dive is like being part of an underwater treasure hunt, with prizes awarded for the number of weird critters you can find.
 If you are like me, you can spend hours watching flamboyant cuttlefish and mimic octopuses transforming themselves at a whim.
 You will find yourself gazing at gorgonian fans discerning pygmy seahorses that you have almost wished into existence.
 If this sounds like you, Lembeh could be your kind of place and the underwater memories you make, will stay with you forever.